demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

 **Note**: The integration stores in cache the API access token based on the permissions it is first run with, so if the permissions are modified, it is recommended to create a new instance of the integration.

-## Configure Microsoft Graph Generic on Cortex XSOAR
+## Configure Microsoft Graph API on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Microsoft Graph Generic.
+2. Search for Microsoft Graph API.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |